FREQUENTLY ASKED QUESTIONS

 If my child is injured at camp and requires medical treatment, will the camp's secondary insurance pay his medical bills

 Buckeye Sports Camps carries secondary insurance coverage which provides accident medical expense benefits (subject to policy limits) for usual and customary charges incurred in the treatment of covered camp injuries.
 Eligible covered expenses will be determined after benefits have been paid by other valid and collectible insurance.
 Therefore you must first submit your claim to your insurance company before you can submit a claim to our secondary insurance provider.
 This requirement to first submit a claim to your insurer includes expenses incurred at an Ohio State facility, provided by an Ohio State affiliated physician or other provider and City of Columbus ambulance services.
-When you receive your insurer's Explanation of Benefits Statement, contact Scott Neeley (in the Buckeyes Sports Camps Office) at 614-292-8707 for instructions on filing a claim with our secondary insurance provider.
+When you receive your insurer's Explanation of Benefits Statement, contact Joel Swaney, Assistant Director of Buckeyes Sports Camps, at 614-2688-5991 for instructions on filing a claim with our secondary insurance provider.
 Benefits for eligible expenses will only be paid per policy terms.
 Please note that you must file a claim with our secondary insurance provider within 90 days after the date of the injury.

 PARKING AND TRANSPORTATION

 General Parking Instructions at Ohio State: The use of University parking lots requires a permit at all times.
 Unless instructed otherwise, you should plan to purchase a temporary parking permit when you park on campus, including when using the parking lots near our camp athletic fields.
 When parking, please make sure your vehicle is in a legal, marked space.